Glossary term

 What does refurbishment mean?

 Refurbishment is the set of actions used to restore a product or discarded product to its originally intended range of performance and functionality.
-It is broader than a single repair action because it can include preparation, cleaning, testing, servicing, and repair together.
+It often sits inside second-life or circularity workflows.

 Official definitions by source